SanyueHan/Degree-Project/report/final_thesis.md

 ### 4.3 Hao Tingting's Individual Part

 ## 5 Overall Discussion and Conclusions.
-和官方matlab软件相比：
+Comparing to official matlab software
-- 功能实现的局限性
+- limitation on functionalities
-  - 只有四种基本数据类型
+  - only have four most basic data types
-  - 只有一点内置函数
+  - only a few built-in functions
-  - 没有高维数组
+  - only support two-dimensional array, not higher
-- 错误处理的局限性
+- limitation on error handling
-  - 鲁棒性有限
+  - not robust enough
-- 软件性能的局限性
+- limitation on performance
-  - 性能比较图来两张
+  - use figure to demonstrate

-总结：最然如此但总体来说已经相当不错了，毕竟matlab是商业软件这是一个毕设项目
+Since MATLAB is a business software which is developed by professional engineers for years, it is impossible to produce a comparable product in a Degree Project.

-Since MATLAB is a business software whose source code is not open to the public, it is impossible to know all the details of the technical realization of the official software/
+However, ...

-Therefore,
+Therefore, ...

 ## 6 Suggestions for possible future work.
 - unsolved bugs
-  - 0 有符号问题
+  - signed zero problem
 - planed upgrade features
-  - 复数
+  - complex number
-  - 自定义函数
+  - function definition syntax
-  - 面向对象及其他语法
+  - object-oriented programming
-  - 其他语法和命令
+  - other syntax and command
 - optimization direction
   - speed
   - robustness